t-hnh10/terminal-app/README.md

 ### Purpose

-The purpose of 'The Geo Quiz App' is to assess a user's knowledge in connection with our wider world, to discover new insights and push the limits of human knowledge to a realm unmatched by any other!
+The purpose of '**The Geo Quiz App**' is to assess a user's knowledge in connection with our wider world, to discover new insights and push the limits of human knowledge to a realm unmatched by any other!

 In order to achieve this goal of peak intellect, the terminal application posits itself as a quiz that challenges a user with geography-related questions and scores said user with the magic of built-in functions.